Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Cereals – Céréales.

 Cornflakes and other cereals are popular in France.
-Outside of the smallest cafés and small hotel breakfasts, cereals are usually offered; they may include Rice Crispies, Coco pops, All Bran, Oatmeal, Muesli, etc.,
+Outside of the smallest cafés and small hotel breakfasts, cereals are usually offered; they may include Rice Crispies, Coco Pops, All Bran, Oatmeal, Muesli, etc.

 Ordering cheese and yogurts for breakfast in France